ryan95f/yamlator/docs/schema_components.md

 ### Inheritance from imported schemas

-Rulesets can be inherited by rulesets from other files that have been imported with/without a namespace.
+Rulesets can be inherited by rulesets from other files that have been imported with or without a namespace.
 For example:

-Given the below ruleset is located in a file called `common.ys`
+The given ruleset is located in a file called `common.ys`

 ```text
 ruleset Project {